Much like choosing your first airsoft gun, picking a specific role to play during airsoft skirmishes is an important decision to make.

 For instance, smaller, more agile players can have the potential to succeed in a Recon role as they will be able to sneak around the combat zone and move between cover points more easily than bigger, taller players.

-If you’re still undecided on which role is best for you, read this guide to gain a better insight into the world of airsoft roles.
+But what are the different airsoft roles you could choose in MilSim?
+Read this guide to gain a better insight into the world of airsoft roles.

 The Rifleman position is up first because, quite simply, it’s the most common position found in any airsoft game.